remoteit/docs/peer-to-peer-p2p-vs.-proxy-connections/peer-to-peer-connections.md

 # Peer to Peer Connections

-Peer to peer \(P2P\) connections can be made using the connectd daemon on any platform, or using the remote.it Connect for Windows application.
+Peer to peer \(P2P\) connections can be made using the connected daemon on any platform, or using the remote.it Connect for Windows application.

 ## Why should you use a P2P connection with remote.it?